-117. The active participation of stakeholders including local community, NGOs/CBOs, etc., in all stages of project preparation and implementation is essential for successful implementation of the project.
-It will ensure that the subprojects are designed, constructed, and operated with utmost consideration to local needs, ensures community acceptance, and will bring maximum benefits to the people.
-Public consultation and information disclosure is a must as per the ADB policy.

-118. Most of the main stakeholders have already been identified and consulted during preparation of this IEE, and any others that are identified during project implementation will be brought into the process in the future.
-Primary stakeholders of the subproject are: residents, shopkeepers and businesspeople who live and work near sites where facilities will be built (UGT & OHT), government and utility agencies responsible for provision of various services in project area.
+- 120. The active participation of stakeholders including local community, NGOs/CBOs, etc., in all stages of project preparation and implementation is essential for successful implementation of the project.
+It ensures that the subprojects are designed, constructed, and operated with utmost consideration to local needs, ensures community acceptance, and bring maximum benefits to the people.
+Public consultation and information disclosure is a must as per the ADB policy. - 121.
+Most of the main stakeholders have already been identified and consulted during preparation of this IEE, and any others that are identified during project implementation is brought into the process in the future.
+Primary stakeholders of the subproject are: residents, shopkeepers and businesspeople who live and work near sites where facilities are built (UGT & OHT), government and utility agencies responsible for provision of various services in project area.
 Secondary stakeholder are: NGOs and CBOs working in the area, community representatives, beneficiary community in general, government agencies, TNUIFSL, Government of Tamil Nadu and the ADB.